 A study investigated the effect of EcN, under the brand name Mutaflor, administered using oral route on mice with colorectal adenomas.
-It revealed a more localized population of EcN in the tumor area through lipopolysaccharide (LPS) staining of EcN bacteria.25 Moreover, experiments on colorectal cancer model mice were also conducted to test the effectiveness of integrated EcN delivery of the cytokine GM-CSF and
+It revealed a more localized population of EcN in the tumor area through lipopolysaccharide staining of EcN bacteria.25 Moreover, experiments on colorectal cancer model mice were also conducted to test the effectiveness of integrated EcN delivery of the cytokine GM-CSF and the nanoantibodies PD-L1 and CTLA-4.

-FIGURE 2: Disadvantages of CAR-T cell therapy in solid cancer.19-23 CAR-T: Chimeric antigen receptor T. the nanoantibodies PD-L1 and CTLA-4.
 Histological examination revealed a 47% decrease in the size and number of tumor cells.
 This finding highlighted the potential of EcN in the colonization and degradation of colorectal cancer.^{26,27} This ability of EcN can be used to deliver synthetic CAR-T antigens in targeted therapy for colorectal cancer.6

 Genetic modifications applied to EcN for guiding CAR-T-cell involve various types of synthetic antigen components.
 One experimental result revealed that synthetic antigen consisting of heparin binding domain originating from placental growth factor-2 (PIGF-2) and connected with superfolder green fluorescent protein (sfGFP) via a glycine-serine linker has a great potential.
-The reason lies in the fact that the specific diffusion of the synthetic antigen in the TME with its unique fibronectin and collagen population will limit the CAR-T-cells to only act inside the TME, thus increasing the safety.^{28,29} In addition, using the aforementioned synthetic antigen revealed a more effective activation period extension of the CAR-T-cells.^{30,31} As a response to these components, CAR modification involving several appropriate antibodies is also needed for T cells.
+The reason lies in the fact that the specific diffusion of the synthetic antigen in the TME with its unique fibronectin and collagen population will limit the CAR-T-cells to only act inside the TME, thus increasing the safety.^{28,29} In addition, using the aforementioned synthetic antigen revealed a more effective activation period extension of the CAR-T-cells.^{30,31} As a response to these components, CAR modification involving several appropriate antibodies is also needed for T-cells.
 Specific antibodies against sfGFP in CARs can be used and linked with CD28 and CD3 domains by IgG4 linker.31

-The mechanism of EcN and CAR-T cells in colonization and immunological activation cannot be separated from the mechanism of controlled bacterial replication and multiplication.
+The mechanism of EcN and CAR-T-cells in colonization and immunological activation cannot be separated from the mechanism of controlled bacterial replication and multiplication.
 When EcN with specific antigens is administered and colonizes the tumor site, EcN grows to a certain bacterial population density threshold (quorum threshold).
-In detecting the quorum threshold, several sensing genes, such as luxI and φX174E, play a role.
-Next, some of the bacteria in the population undergo lysis and release specific antigens, which are targeted by CAR-T cells.
+In detecting the quorum threshold, several sensing genes, such as luxl and φ X174E, play a role.
+Next, some of the bacteria in the population undergo lysis and release specific antigens, which are targeted by CAR-T-cells.
 The population that is not lysed continues to grow until it reaches the quorum threshold and repeats the cycle.
-This mechanism is known as the Synchronized Lysis Circuit (SLIC).7,32 Studies on the colonization ability of EcN can be found in Table 1.
+This mechanism is known as the synchronized lysis circuit (SLIC).^{7,32} Studies on the colonization ability of EcN can be found in Table 1.

-To determine the targeting ability of CAR-T cells, Vincent et al. constructed dye-linked sfGFP-PlGF-targeting CAR-T cells.
-Then, the CAR-T cells were incu-
+To determine the targeting ability of CAR-T-cells, Vincent et al.33 constructed dye-linked sfGFP-PIGF-targeting CAR-T-cells.
+Then, the CAR-T-cells were incubated with the MDA-MB-468 cell line that was treated with pure sfGFP-PIGF synthetic antigen (100 ng/mL) and observed.
+The results were then compared to those of the control sample.